LTUC/amman-dotnet-401d2/Curriculum/Class02/FACILITATOR.md

  2. Introduction to TDD and Unit Testing
 	- Lecture Notes [here]("../Resources/UnitTests.md")
  3. Demo
+ 4. You will need to place the `sample-readme.md` file in the class repo so that students have access to it.

 ## What changed from yesterday?
 - They should be comfortable with the langauge at this point at a beginner's level.
 Today we introduce Testing, the expectation moving